Medical College Admission Test (MCAT)

 View our average MCAT scores.

-The Association of American Medical Colleges (AAMC) has introduced a new section on concepts from behavioral and social sciences in the MCAT.
+The Association of American Medical Colleges (AAMC) has introduced a section on concepts from behavioral and social sciences in the MCAT.
 We have put together some resources to help students prepare for the MCAT, found in the links below.

 Please note that these links to third party websites are not owned or controlled by Duke-NUS Medical School.
 Duke-NUS Medical School has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party websites.
 In addition, Duke-NUS Medical School will not and cannot censor or edit the content of any third-party site.